 The Myopia Management Center At Premier Vision Care Optometry currently offers several different customized treatment options to slow the progression of myopia.
 Our doctors work closely with each family and customize treatment programs for every child based on their unique needs.

 - Multifocal contact lenses

 - Orthokeratology (“ortho-k”)

-Patients are carefully monitored by Dr. Kent Nozaki and reviewed every 6-12 months to assess the efficacy of the chosen treatment modality.
+Patients are carefully monitored by Dr. Kent Nozaki or Dr. Calista Ming and are reviewed every 6-12 months to assess the efficacy of the chosen treatment modality.

 Myopia Management Center At Premier Vision Care Optometry is a Myopia Management practice that offers evidence-based treatment to prevent the onset or reduce the progression of myopia in pediatric patients.

 Because we stay on the forefront of the latest research, you can be sure that Myopia Management Center At Premier Vision Care Optometry is maximizing the chances of your child’s success.

 CooperVision® MiSight® 1 day